Georgie Ratterman

 George Henry "Georgie" Ratterman (August 28, 1898 - November 9, 1961) was a college football player.

-Early years
+Early life

 Ratterman grew up in Nashville, Tennessee.
 He prepped at Spring Hill College in Alabama, entering in 1912.
 There he played center and guard.

 World War 1

 Upon American entry into World War I in 1917, Ratterman joined the 96th Aero Squadron, Air Service, United States Army, in Kelly Field, Texas.
 As a first lieutenant and pilot he flew with this unit, later renamed the 96th Bombardment Squadron.
 He was reportedly the youngest American pilot to fly in the war at the age of 19.

 He was shot down and taken prisoner on July 10, 1918.
 His capture was possibly with a group of six planes shot down on this date in the Toul Sector.
 One source reports "...Landshut, Bavaria...the old castle on the hill...which had been set aside for American aviation officers.
 There were eighteen of them there....pilots and observers of the 96th Aero Squadron who had been captured on 10 July."
 Ratterman is mentioned as part of this group.
 Lt.
 Puryear later led a group of un-named Americans to escape.
 A family tradition states that George had escaped the castle.